erral/kontrata-react/README.md

 ### `yarn i18n`

-Extracts all translatable texts from code and writes the defaultMessage into en.json language.
+Extracts all translatable texts from code and writes the defaultMessage into en.json language, updating with empty string into the eu and es languages.

 ### `yarn test`